splendo/kaluga/bluetooth-permissions/README.md

-## Bluetooth Permissions
+# Bluetooth Permissions
-Adds a `BluetoothPermission`.
-Register this permission by calling `PermissionsBuilder.registerBluetoothPermission`.
+Adds a `BluetoothPermission` to `Permissions`.
+Register this permission by calling `PermissionsBuilder.registerBluetoothPermission()`/`PermissionsBuilder.registerBluetoothPermissionIfNotRegistered()`.

 ## Installing
 This library is available on Maven Central.
 You can import Kaluga Permissions Bluetooth as follows: